built-on-openfin/workspace-starter/how-to/customize-workspace/docs/what-is-customize-workspace.md

 [<- Back to Table Of Contents](../README.md)

-# What is Customize Workspace?
+# What Is Customize Workspace?

 ![What is customize workspace?](./assets/customize-workspace.png)